AlessandroRizzetto/RT_HAI/README.md

 1. VIDEO (Start: press `Start Video Analysis`.
 End: automatic): perform an analysis of the video specified in the `Path to video` field.
 Otherwise it will perform an analysis on a default video.

 2. AUDIO (Start: press `Start Audio Analysis`.
 End: click on the terminal and press `Enter` on keyboard): perform an audio analysis similarly to offline video analysis.
-   - VAD configuration (Start: press `Start VAD configuration`, `1` on the terminal when asked.
+   - VAD configuration (Start: press `Start VAD configuration`, insert `1` on the terminal when asked and click `Enter` on keyboard.
 End: close threshold window, click on the terminal and press `Enter` on keyboard): beginning this procedure it is possible to set the threshold for VAD.
 Namely, the selected audio is played, the new window on the left show the original audio, the right one the VADed audio and, through the slider in the central window, it is possible to change the the threshold, seeing the results on the right window.

 ### ONLINE ANALYSIS